oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.3.3 Missing CVE

-It must be tested that the CVE number is given.
+It MUST be tested that the CVE number is given.

 The relevant path for this test is: